MIDFIELDR/midfieldr/README.md

 ## Acknowledgments

-This work is supported by the National Science Foundation through grant numbers 1545667 and 2142087.
+This work is supported by the US National Science Foundation through grant numbers 1545667 and 2142087.

 ## References